isomerpages/singapore-customs-cms/_businesses/Valuation, Duties, Taxes & Fees/establishing-customs-value-for-imports.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1">^Definition of Cost, Insurance and Freight incoterms</label>
     <div>
-      <p>The Cost, Insurance and Freight (CIF) incoterms means the seller (exporter) is responsible for delivering the goods onto the vessel of transport and clearing customs at the country of export.<br>
+      <p>The Cost, Insurance and Freight (CIF) incoterms means the seller (exporter) is responsible for delivering the goods onto the vessel of transport and clearing customs at the country of export.</p>
       <p>The seller is also responsible for the international freight charges and purchasing insurance with the buyer (importer) named as the beneficiary.<br>
       <p>The buyer should note that under CIF, the seller is only required to obtain insurance on minimum cover.
 If the buyer wishes to have more insurance protection, he may make arrangements with the seller or arrange for extra insurance coverage on his own.<br>
       <p>The ownership and risk of loss of the goods are transferred to the buyer when the goods are on board the vessel.
 If the goods are damaged or stolen during international transport, the buyer owns the goods and must file a claim based on insurance purchased by the seller.<br>